After Syria and Iraq, Islamic State makes inroads in South Asia

 A top official at India's Intelligence Bureau in New Delhi told Reuters: "The problem is we know so little about this network or who is acting on their behalf here.

-"We know roughly where the Lashkar-e-Taiba, the Indian Mujahideen (organizations backed by Pakistan) support groups are, where they make contacts.
+"We know roughly where the Lashkar-e-Taiba, the Indian Mujahideen (organisations backed by Pakistan) support groups are, where they make contacts.
 But this is a different challenge.
-Youth getting radicalized in their homes on the Internet, in chatrooms and through Facebook are not easy to track."
+Youth getting radicalised in their homes on the Internet, in chatrooms and through Facebook are not easy to track."

 (Reporting by Asim Tanveer, Hameed Ullah, Saud Mehsud and Maria Golovnina,; Additional reporting by Fayaz Bukhari in SRINAGAR, Writing and additional reporting by Sanjeev Miglani in KABUL and NEW DELHI; Editing by Maria Golovnina and Raju Gopalakrishnan)